shopping Oregano - all 4 varieties | shop organic only

 COUGH REMEDY, EXPECTORANT: All the oreganos contain a volatile oil high in two chemically related expectorants (carvacrol and thymol).
 They help loosen phlegm and make it easier to cough up, lending credence to the herb's traditional use in colds, flu, and chest congestion.

-DIGESTIVE AID: Like most culinary spices, oregano helps soothe the smooth muscle lining of the digestive tract, making it an antispasmodic.
+DIGESTIVE AID: Like most culinary spices, our wholesale oregano helps soothe the smooth muscle lining of the digestive tract, making it an antispasmodic.
 It may also help expel parasitic intestinal worms.
 These attributes lend support to its age-old use as a digestive aid.

 for educational purposes only